x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-to-route-mail.md

 ### 1. Configure your Microsoft 365 or Office 365 environment

-Make sure you have completed the following in Microsoft 365 or Office 365:
+Make sure you have completed the following tasks in Microsoft 365 or Office 365:

 1. To set up connectors, you need permissions assigned before you can begin.
-To check what permissions you need, see the Microsoft 365 and Office 365 connectors entry in the [Feature permissions in EOP](https://docs.microsoft.com/microsoft-365/security/office-365-security/feature-permissions-in-eop) topic.
+To check what permissions you need, see the Microsoft 365 and Office 365 connectors entries in the [Feature permissions in EOP](https://docs.microsoft.com/microsoft-365/security/office-365-security/feature-permissions-in-eop) topic.

 2. If you want EOP or Exchange Online to relay email from your email servers to the Internet, either: